 The use of internet enabled devices in schools is also a growing trend.
 Primary schools across Ireland use tablets and computers, and this increases further in secondary schools, including for homework.

-In light of the current pandemic, most children have relied on laptops for homeschooling and online teaching.
+During lockdown due to COVID-19, most children relied on laptops for homeschooling and online teaching.

 The first step to protecting your children online is to identify and understand the most common risks they could face.